mbarquin/import-export-legacy/readme.md

 not exists or something goes wrong an exception will be raised.

-The object throws errors on many cases, but data size validations or fixed-line errors will not be thrown, they are returned as ImportException object, it's on your hand process error handling, and continue or not the rest of the file import, This can be configured via setReturnValidationExceptions(TRUE|FALSE) method.
+The object throws errors on many cases, but data size validations or fixed-line errors will not be thrown, they are returned as ImportException objects, error handling is up to you, and interrupt or not the rest of the file import, This can be configured via setReturnValidationExceptions(TRUE|FALSE) method.

         $oImport = new mbarquin\LegacyFile\Import('./files/contacts.csv', $defArray);